-The other girl, my traveling girlfriend, set foot in Thailand for the first time.
-With in all and for all five small days on the spot.
-I decided she needed to see Krabi and Koh Phi Phi.
+The other girl, my travel companion, was setting foot in Thailand for the first time.
+She was there for only five days.
+I decided that she had to see Krabi and Koh Phi Phi.

 The cliffs of Krabi

 Cape, so, on the Railay Peninsula, at Krabiwhere we spent a night.
 As touristy as it is, I love this place.
 It's beautiful, stunning!

-Now that I'm home, I sigh with ease and nostalgia as I browse through my photos.
-How I would like to be there, now ...
+Now that I'm home, I sigh with ease and nostalgia as I go through my photos.
+How I wish I was there, right now...

-After Cambodia, for the arrival in Thailand, that's what I promised her, to the other girl: a sea bath and a sunset in Krabi, on the beach of the Princess, the famous Phra Nang Beach…
+After Cambodia, for the arrival in Thailand, this is what I promised her, to the other girl: a sea bath and a sunset in Krabi, on the Princess beach, the famous Phra Nang Beach…

 Phra Nang Beach is located between two other beaches, called Railey West and Railey East.
-The whole forms a small peninsula, only accessible by the sea, because of the immense karst cliffs that surround it.
-The rock walls plunge right into the water.
-It's dizzying, spectacular.
-And then the beaches are beautiful.
+The ensemble forms a small peninsula, only accessible by sea, because of the immense karst cliffs that surround it.
+The rocky walls plunge straight into the water.
+It is vertiginous, spectacular.
+And then the beaches are splendid.

-In short, I wanted to see this beautiful corner.
+In short, I wanted to see this beautiful place again.
 And to show it to the other girl.

 Want to see again, but not to stay too long.
-Railay is not authentic at all, a tiny tourist enclave, full of hotels and resorts stuck between the three beaches.
+Railay is not an authentic place at all, a small tourist enclave, full of hotels and resorts wedged between the three beaches.

-In my opinion, it's nice for a day or two for a beach trip and lazing around, but not much more than that, except to be a climbing enthusiast.
-With all these surrounding cliffs, it's the flagship activity here.
-Beginner or experienced climbers have a lot of fun!
+In my opinion, it's nice for a day or two for a beach trip and lazing around, but not much more, unless you're into climbing.
+With all these surrounding cliffs, it is the star activity here.
+Beginners or experienced climbers have a lot of fun!